Robust U.S. jobs data buoy dollar as China fears linger

 "This suggests inflation may be weak in 2016.
 It would be hard for them to deliver four hikes this year," said Charles St-Arnaud, currency strategist with Nomura Securities in New York.

-The dollar index .DXY, which measures the greenback against a basket of six currencies, was up 0.3 percent at 98.553, far below the session high of 99.183.
+The dollar index, which measures the greenback against a basket of six currencies, was up 0.3 percent at 98.553, far below the session high of 99.183.

-Against the yen, the greenback clung to a 0.2 percent gain, at 117.87 yen, bringing its weekly loss to 2.2 percent, which was the largest in four months JPY=EBS, according to EBS data.
+Against the yen, the greenback clung to a 0.2 percent gain, at 117.87 yen, bringing its weekly loss to 2.2 percent, which was the largest in four months, according to EBS data.

 While traders sought to assess the impact of the latest U.S. jobs data on the Fed's rate-hike plan, they remain jittery about China, analysts said.

-The yuan, down by up to 3 percent in offshore trading this week CNH=D3, stabilized on reports of outright intervention by Chinese state-owned banks and temporary bans on Chinese banks selling dollars.
+The yuan, down by up to 3 percent in offshore trading this week, stabilized on reports of outright intervention by Chinese state-owned banks and temporary bans on Chinese banks selling dollars.

 Sources told Reuters that PBOC is under growing pressure from policy advisers to let the yuan fall potentially by another 10 to 15 percent.